The Swiss Firm Shows an Unorthodox Pas de Deux, Half of Which Can Be Described as Mechanical

 Cobots in the 67,000 square-meter manufacturing and research facility will build other cobots.
 The manufacturing center builds on the $2.4 billion ABB has invested since 1992 in China.
 The French software giant Dassault Systèmes is a partner in the project.

-China Daily reported in September that the facility is expected to open in 2021, with a plan to make 100,000 industrial robots each year.
+China Daily reported last week that the facility is expected to open in 2021, with a plan to make 100,000 industrial robots each year.

 The new Shanghai factory will feature machine learning, digital and collaborative solutions to make it “the most advanced, automated and flexible factory in the robotics industry, and an onsite R&D center will help accelerate innovations in artificial intelligence,” ABB said last year in prepared remarks.
 The factory will be able to “dramatically increase both the breadth (type of robots) and depth (variants of each type) of robots that can be made onsite, allowing greater and faster customization to meet the needs of customers.”